128technology/docs/docs/config_domain-based_web_filter.md

 1. In the Services window, select ADD.
 2. Name the first service `netflix.internet`
 3. On the Service screen, verify that Enabled is set to **true**.
-4. Set Scope to **public**.
-5. Set share service routes to **true**.
+4. Set share service routes to **true**.
-6. Set generate application identification categories to **true**.
-7. Scroll down to Domain Name and enter the domain name using a wildcard to allow identification of all domain names; `*.netflix.com`.
+5. Scroll down to Domain Name and enter the domain name using a wildcard to allow identification of all domain names; `*.netflix.com`.
-8. In the Domain Name Category field, click ADD and select/add the domain category, Entertainment.
+6. In the Domain Name Category field, click ADD and select/add the domain category, Entertainment.

 #### Create the second service, the one to be filtered
 1. In the Services panel, select ADD.